 Charges for premium room fees are negotiated between the care provider and the resident and must be specified in the admission agreement.

-In July 2014 an industry agreed extra costs policy [PDF, 365 KB] was introduced to clarify if and when premium room fees can apply on entering care.
-It also detailed the process if you no longer wish to reside in a premium room and / or pay premium room fees.
+The Age Related Residential Care Services contract [PDF, 503 KB], section A13 specifies when premium room fees can apply on entering care.
+It also details the process if you no longer wish to reside in a premium room and / or pay premium room fees

 See the Central Technical Advisory Services website(external link) for more information on premium room fees including information on the 10 km rule and how and where it applies.